BennyThadikaran/NseIndiaApi/README.md

 Python version: >= 3.8

 If you ❤️ my work so far, please 🌟 this repo.

+**IMPORTANT:** Starting 8th July 2024, NSE will replace the current equity Bhavcopy with new UDiFF format.

+Run `pip install -U nse` to update this package.
+Update your existing scripts to avoid breakage.

 ## 👽 Documentation

 [https://bennythadikaran.github.io/NseIndiaApi](https://bennythadikaran.github.io/NseIndiaApi)

 ## Updates

+**v1.0.0 Breaking Change** equityBhavcopy will download the new UDiFF bhavcopy format.

 **v0.2.9** Added new method to get NSE circulars.
 [See Docs](https://bennythadikaran.github.io/NseIndiaApi/usage.html#nse-circulars)

 **v0.2.8:** Add methods for listing upcoming, current and past IPOs.
 [See Docs](https://bennythadikaran.github.io/NseIndiaApi/usage.html#list-ipos)